FluidInference/eddy-audio/README.md

 # eddy (Work In Progress)

-eddy is a C++ inference library designed for native runtimes and multi-vendor edge NPUs, exposing a consistent C++ API plus language bindings for app developers (C#, TypeScript, and more to follow).
+eddy is a C++ inference library designed for native runtimes and multi-vendor edge NPUs, exposing a consistent C++ API plus language bindings for app developers (C#; more to follow).
 The current milestone focuses on the OpenVINO 2025.x backend for the Parakeet-TDT speech model family while we bring additional runtimes online.

 ## Repository Layout
 - `include/` – public headers for the runtime, backend abstractions, and model bridges.